AdamBajger/realistic-spell-fps/DEVCONTAINER_SETUP.md

 ## Optional: SSH Agent Configuration

-VS Code Dev Containers extension automatically forwards your SSH agent to the container.
+VS Code Dev Containers extension automatically forwards your SSH agent to the container using the `"terminal.integrated.inheritEnv": true` setting (afaik).
 You just need to ensure SSH agent is running on your host machine and has your keys loaded.

 ### Linux